 Leaves: Reddish-brown to green narrow, long serrated leaves

-Root: Thick long yellow taproot
+Root: Thick, long, bright yellow taproot

 Woolly lousewort is similar to the arctic hairy lousewort, Pedicularis dasyantha.